 Once the application is approved and the grant is reserved, the policyholder will be notified to request bid(s), select a contractor, and install an IBHS FORTIFIED Roof™.

-Once a policyholder meets the eligibility criteria and the application is accepted, NCIUA will reserve up to $6,000 toward the installation of a FORTIFIED Roof to be paid upon completion of the FORTIFIED Roof replacement and receipt of the FORTIFIED Roof™ designation certificate.
+Once a policyholder meets the eligibility criteria and the application is approved, NCIUA will reserve up to $10,000 to support the installation of an IBHS FORTIFIED Roof™.
+This amount will be disbursed upon completion of the roof replacement and receipt of the official IBHS FORTIFIED Roof™ designation certificate.

 If a contractor has not uploaded the bid onto the StrengthenYourRoof.com website, call the contractor.